Rotron/SublimeText2-laravel5.2-artisan-cli/README.md

 Options Available:

 NEW! - Implementation for Stop and Serve Php development server.
+NEW! - Composer Laravel Install

 Available commands:
+       Composer            Install a new Laravel Project                                         NEW!
        Serve               Serve the application on the PHP development server -                 NEW!
        STOP Serve          Stop the application on the PHP development server -                  NEW! clear-compiled      Remove the compiled class file                                  (IN DEVELOPMENT)